 Onshore vs Offshore: Which Outsourcing Model Wins?

-1. Definition of Onshore and Offshore Outsourcing
+1. What Is Onshore and Offshore Outsourcing?

 defintion of onshore and offshore